Bachelor’s Degree or Bachelors Degree?

 Another exception is if you’re referring to multiple graduates of bachelor’s degrees.
 Then, of course, it won’t be singular, but it will still be possessive (in most cases).
 For example, “The entire class of bachelors’ degree graduates was ready for graduation.”

 Is bachelor’s degree capitalized?
 Well, capitalization isn’t necessary unless you’re referring to a specific degree by its full title like is often the case on a resume.
-If you’re listing on your resume a specific degree you obtained at a specific time from a specific school, then be sure to capitalize it as a ‘Bachelor of Social Work Degree’ or a ‘Bachelor of History Degree’ or a ‘Bachelor of Science in Biology Degree.’
+If you’re listing on your resume a specific degree you obtained at a specific time from a specific school, then capitalize it as a ‘Bachelor of Social Work Degree’ or a ‘Bachelor of History Degree’ or a ‘Bachelor of Science in Biology Degree.’

 A helpful tip to keep in mind is that capitalization often goes with no apostrophe.
 A formal title of a degree means it isn’t possessive.
 It isn’t exactly clear where this grammatical convention came from, but that’s just the way it is.